 Stewards report on and remit different fees for most of the materials for which they are obligated.
 This may affect some companies which sell computer equipment and televisions and who are also stewards, remitters or sub-remitters.

 As a retailer, you may also qualify as a steward.
 Visit the Stewards, Remitters & Sub-Remitters section of this website to see if you have an obligation under Ontario’s Waste Diversion Act.
 Or, use our Steward Obligation Decision Tool to determine if you qualify.

 Our 2012 Pollara consumer research indicates a 13% increase from 2011 in those who recall paying Environmental Handling Fees (EHF).
 While there is greater knowledge of EHF on electronic products, there is increasing desire to know: how the fee is used, and how the fee is calculated.
 Interestingly, awareness of the fee is built through the purchase experience, or in the retail environment; with consumers referencing price tags, shelf talkers and store staff as a means to communicating awareness of EHF, no matter if companies internalize the cost, or charge at the point of purchase.

 You may order brochures to use or reference when talking to your customers.
 Information including brochures for retail and online sales staff, and for consumers, is available at the orange "Environmental Handling Fees" icon.
 If you have any questions please contact our office toll-free at 1-888-646-1820, ext.
 2 or email email@example.com.

 Some retailers are part of the OES network as approved collectors or affiliates.
 A “collector” is an organization that is approved to collect accepted materials on behalf of OES.

-An OES Affiliate is an organization who contracts directly with and is registered by an OES-Approved Processor.
+An OES Affiliate is an organization who contracts directly with and is registered by an OES-Contracted Processor.